 Like this article?
 Then you may like this article Loss of Appetite in Reptiles

 One final thing to think about is sand.
 You’re not likely to give your Bearded Dragon sand to eat but many owners use it as a substrate and because it is loose it can easily be consumed when your Beardie is eating.

 If consumed it can cause impaction, which means it builds up inside an animal because it can’t be digested and causes a blockage that can be fatal.
 Even calcium sand can cause impaction.

 Bearded Dragons should be fed at least once a day, how much will depend on their age.

-Baby Bearded Dragons will need more insects than vegetables and can be fed up to three times a day.
+Baby Bearded Dragons will need to eat more insects than vegetables.
+They can be fed up to three times a day.
 If you leave vegetables and greens in their cage they’ll munch on them whenever they want and then you can add insects over three 15-minute feeding periods.

 Baby Dragons can eat up to 60 insects a day but it’s fine if they stop eating during the 15-minute feeding period, they’re just full!
 Clear out any insects they don’t want and start again a few hours later for their next meal.